This first appeared in The Havok Journal on March 16, 2019.

 I owe my professional career to Preet Bharara.

 Well, to be clear, I don’t owe all of it to him, but a rather sizable chunk of it.
-Prior to the intersection of our lives, I had already served some four years as an Infantry Officer in the United States Army, and was just turning the corner on my eighteenth year of a twenty-five year career in the Federal Bureau of Investigation (FBI).
+Prior to the intersection of our lives, I had already served some four years as an Infantry Officer in the United States Army and was just turning the corner on my eighteenth year of a twenty-five-year career in the Federal Bureau of Investigation (FBI).
 But sometimes it’s the small things that make the biggest difference.

 In his debut book, published in 2000, “The Tipping Point: How Little Things Can Make a Big Difference,” Malcolm Gladwell describes a “tipping point” as “the moment of critical mass, the threshold, the boiling point.”
 I am not overstating the point when I mention that the moment my professional career began to gather momentum and what I was supposed to do in my professional life morphed from dream to reality, the “tipping point” was Preet Bharara.
 And it began in a tiny city some seventy miles north of Manhattan.

 The city of Newburgh, New York was “hemorrhaging,” I patiently explained to then New York Times reporter, Ray Rivera, in the spring of 2010.
 He had traveled north into my “territory.”
-I was the appointed Federal Bureau of Investigation (FBI) Supervisory Senior Resident Agent (SSRA), with responsibility over the FBI’s investigation of federal crimes occurring in the upstate New York counties of Orange, Dutchess, and Sullivan.
+I was the appointed Federal Bureau of Investigation (FBI) Supervisory Senior Resident Agent (SSRA), with responsibility for the FBI’s investigation of federal crimes occurring in the upstate New York counties of Orange, Dutchess, and Sullivan.

 Rivera’s story for the Times regarding Newburgh’s very public violent street gang problems, “In Newburgh, Gangs and Violence Reign,” ran on May 11, 2010.
 Two days later, Rivera was chagrined to return; this time to cover the largest federal task force street gang takedown in the region’s history — sixty Newburgh Bloods and eighteen Latin Kings, indicted by the Department of Justice (DOJ), within its heralded Manhattan-based Southern District of New York (SDNY).